zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 # Reuse Components with a Template
 In ZK 8, `<template>` is our recommended form to reuse a view pattern composed by a group of components.
-Puting components into `<template>` can make them reusable easily by `<apply>`.
+Putting components into `<template>` can make them reusable easily by `<apply>`.
 It usually involves 2 steps:
 1. Define a template
 2. Apply a template